Should we invest in Search-Engine-Optimization (SEO) for lead generation?

 Fundamentally, SEO is like building up a muscle, going to the Gym every week, for a long period of time.
 Unlike, pay-per-click (PPC) marketing, SEO requires thought, strategy, and resources, but the pay-off is also far more rewarding.

-For B2B brands, SEO can be a huge lead generation channel, generating hundreds and thousands of leads on a consistent basis.
+For B2B brands, SEO lead generation can be a huge opportunity, generating hundreds and thousands of leads on a consistent basis.

 In this post, we'll answer a number of SEO & lead generation questions.
 Find the questions you are interested in and click on them in this table below.